-Provide Exceptional Customer Service
+Earn Positive Feedback by Providing Exceptional Customer Service

-There are going to be times that you have difficult customers, or situations that cause a customer’s dissatisfaction.
-That’s just the way that retail selling works.
-It’s important during those times that you remember that turning a dissatisfied customer into a satisfied one will likely get you a loyal customer for a long time to come.
+Always remember that turning a dissatisfied customer into a satisfied one will likely get you a loyal customer for a long time to come.
+When in doubt, think like your customer and act accordingly.

 Be Aware of Your Competition